nilsgiebing/matic-docs/docs/develop/alchemy.md

 :::note

-This result is in wei not eth.
-Wei is used as the smallest denomination of ether.
-The conversion from wei to ether is: 1 ether= 10^18 wei.
-So if we convert 0xde0b6b3a7640000 to decimal we get 1\*10^18 which equals 1 eth, which can be mapped to 1 MATIC based on denomination.
+This result is in Wei, not ETH.
+Wei is used as the smallest denomination of Ether.
+The conversion from Wei to Ether is: 1 Ether = 10^18 Wei.
+So, if we convert "0xde0b6b3a7640000" to decimal, we get 1\*10^18, which equals 1 ETH.
+This can be mapped to 1 MATIC based on denomination.

 :::